If it’s on the radio or internet, it’s likely to be played in class but edited for age level. If taking an adult class, some music may not be edited.

 Any fun, sassy dance attire that is stretchable and comfortable.
 Heels are encouraged but not necessary for class.
 May be danced in tennis shoes or barefoot.

-Studio Policies, Terms, and Conditions (See Class Card page for more info.)
+Additional Studio Policies, Terms, and Conditions (See Class Card page for more info.)

 Refund Policy: All sales are final.
-No refunds, transfers, or credits for missed classes or workshops.
+No extensions, refunds, transfers, or credits for missed classes or workshops.
 Studio closures may be necessary from time to time due to weather conditions or other causes beyond our control; no refunds for cancelled classes due to these causes.

 Class Etiquette: Student agrees to comply with studio standards of class etiquette – refer to website for more details.
 Students are expected to arrive at least ten minutes prior to the scheduled start time for any class.
 Use of tobacco products is not permitted in the studio.

-Photo Release: Dancer hereby grants permission to UDE for use of any photographs and/or videos in or out of classes that may be used in brochures, web sites, posters, advertisements and other promotional material and permission to copyright photography used.
+Photo Release: Dancers hereby grants permission to UDE for use of any photographs and/or videos in or out of classes that may be used in brochures, web sites, posters, advertisements and other promotional material and permission to copyright photography used.

 Safety: We are dedicated to safe practices to prevent injury.
-Student agrees to not participate if alcohol or food has recently been consumed.
+Dancers agrees to not participate if alcohol or food has recently been consumed.
 Stop class if you are dizzy, overheated, or short of breath.
 Dance/gym bags are a safety hazard and are not permitted on the dance floor.

 Children: Children cannot be left unattended outside of classroom or building and must have parental consent to participate in any studio activity.
 Specific classes for age groups and adults are offered – please refer to the website or Facebook page for class schedule for class times.